Malvaceae Info (Home)

 guang zi mu jin

-Hibiscus leviseminus is found in the Gansu and Shaanxi.
+Hibiscus leviseminus is found in Gansu and Shaanxi.

 Hibiscus leiospermus K.T.Fu & C.C.Fu is a synonym of Hibiscus leviseminus.